Gradient Schr\"odinger Operators, Manifolds with Density and applications: Applications

+We will apply Theorem A for extending a recent result of Colding-Minicozzi \cite{TColWMin12a,TColWMin12b} on the nonexistence of certain self-shrinkers.
+Specifically,

-\begin{theorem} There are no complete $L-$stable self-shrinkers in $\r ^{n+1}$ of finite type. \end{theorem} \begin{proof} Let $\Sigma \subset (\r^{n+1},\meta{\cdot }{\cdot } , \phi _{-1})$ be a self-shrinker solution, i.e., it satifies $H = \frac{1}{2}\meta{x}{N}$.
-Moreover, we are assuming $\Sigma$ is $L-$stable, that is, it is stable as a weighted minimal hypersurface, therefore the gradient Schr\"{o}dinger operator (see Lemma \ref{Lem:SecondVariation}) given by is stable in the sense of Definition \ref{Def:LStableGeneral}.
+\begin{theorem} There are no complete weighted parabolic $L-$stable self-shrinkers in $\r ^{n+1}$. \end{theorem} \begin{proof} Let $\Sigma \subset (\r^{n+1},\meta{\cdot }{\cdot } , \phi _{-1})$ be a self-shrinker, i.e., it satisfies $H = \frac{1}{2}\meta{x}{N}$.
+Assuming $\Sigma$ is $L-$stable, we obtain that the gradient Schr\"{o}dinger operator (see Lemma \ref{Lem:SecondVariation}) given by is stable in the sense of Definition \ref{Def:LStableGeneral}.
 From Lemma \ref{Lem:Characterization}, there exists a positive subsolution, that is, there exists $u >0$ so that

 Moreover, $q := |A|^2 + \frac{1}{2} \geq \frac{1}{2} >0$.
 Thus, Theorem \ref{Th:NaberYau} says that $u$ is constant and $q \equiv 0$, which is a contradiction. \end{proof}